mozilla/glean.js/ARCHITECTURE.md

 # Architecture

-This document aims to give a high-level overview of the Glean JavaScript SDK architecture (also known as Glean.js).
+This document aims to give a high-level overview of the Glean JavaScript SDK (aka Glean.js) architecture.

 This is a great place to start for newcomers to the project.